These swimming holes are all within around an hour's drive from

 A hand pump feeds two hand operated sluice gates for budding young dam engineers in this innovative playground that also includes flying foxes and a

 giant cradle swing.
 Watch out for falling acorns though, particularly if you've recently read Chicken Little…

-Located next to the Royal Children's Hospital in Royal Park, this adventure playground houses a spacious splash pad and an artificial stream that is powered
+Located next to the Royal Children's Hospital, this adventure playground houses a spacious splash pad and an artificial stream powered

 Water spurts out of a metal crocodile's mouth into a shallow trough, which spills into a meandering stream complete with giant stepping stones.
 The stream

 then continues on to a splash pad around the corner…

 Seville Water Play was the first community splash park of its kind in Melbourne.
 It has some of the most powerful water jets around in this innovative

 re-purposed public space in the Yarra Valley.
 The park now includes a brand new playground next door…